Yamiyorunoshura/Cursor-Agents/commands/sunnycore_prompt-reviewer.md

     - Entries marked as "non-issues" must be fully recorded in review report (see [Review Guidance])

 [DoD]
+  - [ ] User has confirmed understanding of prompt before establishing review standards
   - [ ] Each dimension score is traceable, and total score has been calculated
   - [ ] Review report (default saved to {root}/reports/{prompt_name}_review.json)
   - [ ] Destructive optimization recommendations have been identified and listed separately